mangrovedao/mangrove.js/packages/mangrove.js/README.md

   privateKey: '0x_your_private_key_', // preferably with environment variable });

-// Init with a signer and a provider in e.g. hardhat: mgv = await Mangrove.connect({
+// Init with a signer and a provider, mgv = await Mangrove.connect({
   provider: 'https://mainnet.infura.io/v3/_your_project_id_',
-  signer: await hre.ethers.getSigners()[0];
+  signer: await new ethers.Wallet(...)
 });

 // Init with HD mnemonic (server side)